 While they’re not all quite as exciting as James Cameron exploring the Titanic with his army of robot cameras, you would be surprised at the number of ordinary citizens, offshore workers, and treasure hunters that stumble across historic finds every year.

-Of course, as with nearly anything involving maritime law, the laws surrounding shipwreck discovery and salvage can be complex, multifaceted, and involve a number of different players and factors to determine who gets to keep the shipwreck, what can be done with it, and so on.
+Of course, as with nearly anything involving maritime law, the laws surrounding shipwreck discovery and salvage can be complex, multifaceted, and involve a number of different players (like the former shipowner, whoever found the vessel, and the maritime lawyers they contact) and factors to determine who gets to keep the shipwreck, what can be done with it, and so on.

 The biggest difference comes down to when, exactly, the vessel was found.
 If someone helps a vessel in trouble, or if the ship is currently submerged, then the laws will apply differently than if the shipwreck has been submerged for a longer period of time, generally a few years at least.